 Geoffrey Quan is an independent director and producer.
-His short films and productions have been nominated for two Student Academy Awards and have shown internationally at over 50 festivals, including Sundance, Directors Fortnight, New Directors/New Films, Clermont-Ferrand, SXSW, and Tribeca.
-Geoffs work has been sponsored by HBO Films, RHI Entertainment, the Film Arts Foundation, and the Alfred P. Sloan Foundation.
-He was a 2009 BRIO Award winner, a recipient of the 2009 IFP Marcie Bloom Fellowship in Film, a 2011 directing fellow in Film Independents Project: Involve, and a 2012 fellow for the Center for Asian American Media.
+His films and productions have shown at over 50 festivals, including Sundance, SXSW, Directors Fortnight, New Directors/New Films, and Tribeca.
+His work has been supported by IFP, Film Independent, HBO Films, and the Alfred P. Sloan Foundation.
+He was a recipient of the 2009 IFP Marcie Bloom Fellowship in Film, a 2011 directing fellow in Film Independents Project: Involve, and a 2012 fellow for the Center for Asian American Media.
 Geoff has taught filmmaking at Columbia University and Sarah Lawrence College, and has directed videos for New York Magazine and The Wall Street Journal.

-He recently produced the independent feature drama DETONATOR and served as production coordinator on the feature documentary, PROJECT NIM, directed by Academy Award winner James Marsh (MAN ON WIRE).
-Geoff is developing two feature projects, Ambarish Manepallis romantic comedy, COWBOYS VERSUS INDIANS, and Nelson Kims psychological thriller SOMEONE ELSE.
-Geoff is a graduate of Columbia Universitys MFA film program and the University of California at Berkeley.
+He is a graduate of Columbia Universitys MFA film program and the University of California at Berkeley.
 He divides his time between Los Angeles and New York.